ohgodspidersno/ogsn-pz-mods/README.md

 1. A single bullet shouldn't weigh something like 50% as much as a box containing 24 bullets.
 1. Sport batteries spawning inside standard cars
 1. Maps should be flammable
+1. Once bags appear when held on off-hand, make duffel bags better, but unequippable on back

 ###Even Better Literature Sorting
 1. Same as Book Collection for the most part